 Standard and Optional Features

-The Terrain Denali comes well-equipped with leather upholstery, power-adjustable front seats, a programmable power lift gate, adaptive cruise control and intellilink, GMC's voice-controlled infotainment system with Bluetooth smartphone integration and apps like Pandora and Stitcher Smart Radio.
+The Terrain Denali comes well-equipped with leather upholstery, power-adjustable front seats, a programmable power lift gate, adaptive cruise control and intellilink, OnStar with 4G LTE with a built-in Wi-Fi hot spot, GMC's voice-controlled infotainment system with Bluetooth smartphone integration and apps like Pandora and Stitcher Smart Radio.
 18-inch alloy wheels are standard on four-cylinder models, while the six-cylinder comes with upsized 19-inch alloy units.